peterjc/galaxy_blast/tools/blast_rbh/README.rst

 v0.1.7  - Reorder XML elements (internal change only).
         - Planemo for Tool Shed upload (``.shed.yml``, internal change only).
         - Updated citation information with GigaScience paper. v0.1.8  - Updated to depend on NCBI BLAST+ 2.2.31 via ToolShed install. v0.1.9  - Updates to the command line API for the Python script.
         - PEP8 style updates to the Python script (internal change only).
-        - Fix parameter help text which was not being displayed.
+        - Fix parameter help text which was not being displayed. v0.1.10 - Updated to depend on NCBI BLAST+ 2.5.0 via ToolShed or BioConda.
 ======= ======================================================================